Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

   ![Module names and families](https://462000265.lumidata.eu/1day-20240208/img/LUMI-1day-20240208-03-modules/ModuleNamesFamilies.png)
 </figure>

-In Lmod you cannot have two modules with the same name loaded at the same time.
+In Lmod you **cannot have two modules with the same name loaded at the same time**.
 On LUMI, when you load a module with the same name as an already loaded module, that other module will be unloaded automatically before loading the new one.
 There is even no need to use the `module swap` command for that (which in Lmod corresponds